nwg-piotr/tint2-executors/arch-package/README.md

 ![commands map](http://nwg.pl/wiki-tint2-executors/my-panels-231118.png)

 The 0.1-7 package is in beta, and not yet published.
-You may find PKBUILD and the package above.
+You may find PKGBUILD and/or the package above.

 **Commands to display information** (`[-N]` replaces icons with text):